Dexdash: Differential EXpression Downstream Analysis SHiny app

 Now, we have all necessary data to launch dexdash:

-iDEP is a flexible web-based tool that supports full data analysis, starting from the count matrix.
-It includes pre-processing, clustering, PCA, differential expression, KEGG pathway analysis and more.
-While it generates volcano and MA plots, they lack fast interactivity.
-In particular, pathway analysis in iDEP if only performed on down- or up-regulated genes.
-In contrast, dexdash is smaller and more focussed on interactivity, visualisation and fast functional enrichment on any arbitrary gene selection.
-Additionally, dexdash suports GO and Reactome functional terms, alongside with KEGG.
+• iDEP is a flexible web-based tool that supports comprehensive data analysis, starting from the count matrix.
+It includes preprocessing, clustering, PCA, differential expression, KEGG pathway analysis, and more.
+While it generates volcano and MA plots, these lack fast interactivity.
+Specifically, enrichment analysis in iDEP is only performed on down- or up-regulated genes.
+In contrast, dexdash is smaller and more focused on interactivity, visualization, and fast functional enrichment on any arbitrary gene selection.

-ShinyGO is a web-base Shiny app for comprehensive KEGG pathway enrichment analysis.
+• ShinyGO is a web-based Shiny app for comprehensive pathway enrichment analysis.
 Users can submit a list of gene names for analysis, which then provides various outputs.
-In contrast, dexdash works on differential expression result set and creates interactive volcano/MA plots for fast repeated gene selection and simple GO, KEGG and Reactome enrichment analysis.
+In contrast, dexdash works with differential expression result sets and creates interactive volcano/MA plots for fast repeated gene selection and simple GO, KEGG, and Reactome enrichment analysis.

-Glimma is a Bioconductor R package designed to create interactive MDS, MA and volcano plots.
+• Glimma is a Bioconductor R package designed to create interactive MDS, MA, and volcano plots.
 Users can explore gene expression patterns by selecting individual genes.
-By contrast, dexdash allows for multiple gene selection, functional enrichment analysis and reverse selection of functional terms to find functionally related genes.
+In contrast, dexdash allows for multiple gene selection, functional enrichment analysis, and reverse selection of functional terms to find functionally related genes.

-VolcaNoseR is a simple customisable volcano plot with no additional functionality. clusterProfiler, ReactomePA, GOplot and topGO provide robust tools for enrichment analysis but do not offer the interactive, user-driven experience found in dexdash.
+• Other packages.
+VolcaNoseR is a simple customizable volcano plot with no additional functionality.
+Degust is a web-based tool that includes interactive volcano and MA plots offering KEGG pathway visualization but lacks functional enrichment.
+R packages clusterProfiler, ReactomePA, GOplot, and topGO provide robust tools for enrichment analysis but do not offer the interactive, user-driven experience found in dexdash.

 Session info